 - Communicate in families' home languages and use multiple platforms (email, phone, social media, websites) that are accessible to people with disabilities.

 - Recognize “fun” and celebrations as an essential ingredient of learning.
-Especially In PreK-5, let the joy of early childhood shine through your communications.
+Let the joy of early childhood shine through your communications.

 - Prepare in advance to collaborate and communicate with families during transitions throughout the school year, both planned and unexpected.